 Point-to-Point

 When only two devices are connected to the line in a point-to-point application, each device should have the termination network connected to the line.
-Set switch S2 to the "TERM" position.
+Set switch S2 to the "TERM" position (see Figures 5 and 6).

 Multipoint